Sunday, 17 November 2024

 Although many of these in-person courses are initially available only in the US, Adobe’s global plan will be delivered via online certification programmes, making it accessible to learners worldwide.
 Courses on content creation and graphic design are already available on Coursera, with more advanced certifications in digital marketing expected to roll out by early 2025.

 A key element of this training initiative is Adobe Express, a tool that integrates AI to simplify content creation.
 Learners will be able to easily use Adobe Express to develop high-quality content, using AI to streamline the process.
-This tool will also serve as the platform for delivering courses in Generative AI Content Creation, Content, and other high-demand skills.
+This tool will also serve as the platform for delivering courses in Generative AI Content Creation, Social Media Content, and other high-demand skills.

 By offering these tools and learning opportunities, Adobe hopes to empower future generations with the skills they need to succeed in a world that AI and digital technologies increasingly shape.